XcodesOrg/XcodesApp/README.md

 # Do this from the Product directory so the app is zipped without being nested inside Product
 pushd Product
 ../scripts/notarize.sh "test@example.com" "@keychain:altool" MyOrg Xcodes.zip

+# Sign the .zip for Sparkle, note the signature in the output for later
+../scripts/sign_update Xcodes.zip
 popd

 # Go to https://github.com/RobotsAndPencils/XcodesApp/releases